Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 - Typescript Callback Types
 -->

-In this relatively short Tutorial, we will make a JavaScript Function / Class that helps us to animate our Website!
+In this relatively short Tutorial, we will make a JavaScript Function / Class that helps us to create Animations for our Website!
 We'll use Typescript and JavaScript Classes with static properties.

-We will not only Learn about Animations but also a little bit about Browser Rendering and Typescript Callback Typing.
+We will not only Learn about Animations but also a little bit about Browser Rendering and Typescript.

 I use [Parcel](https://parceljs.org/), a straightforward and intuitive Build Tool for this project.